-- Local and state regulations are in place to better manage nutrient risks based on the unique conditions that exist in your location.
-Designing a nutrient management plan within these regulations addresses local concerns and minimizes risk within your unique ecosystem. - Depending on your location, regulatory agencies may include federal, state, or local policies. - In general, if your location is regulated by nutrient policies (such as nutrient management plans), all of your nutrient BMP will be designed according to these policies. - Understand the importance of nutrient licensing.
+- Manage nutrient risks based on the unique conditions that exist in your location and unique ecosystem. - Depending on your location, regulatory agencies may include federal, state, or local policies. - Understand the importance of nutrient licensing. - There are currently no regulatory policies regarding nutrient management in Montana.

-- Identify who must be licensed. - Describe differing licenses, if applicable. - Provide the minimum requirement. - Detail the Continued Education Unit required to maintain the license.

-- Understand the value of training programs. - Contact local and state organizations for regulatory restrictions.
+- Identify who must be licensed. - Describe differing licenses, if applicable. - Provide the minimum requirement. - Detail the Continued Education Unit required to maintain the license. - Understand the value of training programs. - Contact local and state organizations for regulatory restrictions.